jonas-trms/edge_contraction/README.md

 $ sudo apt install libopenblas-dev liblapacke-dev
 ```

-You can then compile with `gcc` by running the following commands:
+You can then compile with `gcc` by running the following command:
 ```
 $ gcc -o edge_contraction src/main.c src/!(main).c -lm -llapacke -lopenblas
 ```